Department of Information Systems and Analysis

 MISY 4390: Spec Topics in MISY (SAP)

-The department offers three graduate-level courses as part of the graduate online certificate in Enterprise Resource Planning (ERP) and toward an ERP concentration in the MBA program.
-The courses are: MISY 5340 ERP Overview, MISY 5350 ERP E-Commerce, and MISY 5360 Business Intelligence.
+The department offers four graduate-level courses as part of the graduate online certificate in Enterprise Resource Planning (ERP) and toward an ERP concentration in the MBA program.
+The courses are: MISY 5340 ERP Overview, MISY 5350 ERP E-Commerce, MISY 5360 Business Intelligence, and MISY 5390: SAP Predictive Analytics.